Successor-Predecessor Intrinsic Exploration: Experiments

 \section{Experiments}

 \textbf{Classical hard exploration tasks}.
-We evaluate performance of the discrete SPIE agent (and other considered agents in Section~\ref{sec: method}: SARSA, SARSA-SR, SARSA-FR) on two classical hard exploration tasks commonly studied in the PAC-MDP literature, \textit{RiverSwim} and \textit{SixArms}~\cite{strehl2008analysis} (appendix Figure~\ref{fig: tabular_task}).
+We evaluate performance of the discrete SPIE agent (and other considered agents in Section~\ref{sec: method}: SARSA, SARSA-SR, SARSA-FR) on two classical hard exploration tasks commonly studied in the PAC-MDP literature, \textit{RiverSwim} and \textit{SixArms}~\citep{strehl2008analysis} (appendix Figure~\ref{fig: tabular_task}).
 In both tasks, environment transition dynamics induce a bias towards states with low rewards, leaving high rewards in states that are harder to reach.
 Evaluation of the agents is based on the cumulative reward collected within $5000$ training steps.

 We observe from Table~\ref{tab: tabular_tasks} that SARSA-SRR significantly outperforms all other considered agents.
-Moreover, in order to disentangle the contribution of each term in $\mathcal{R}_{\text{SR-R}}$ in driving exploration, we run ablation studies by evaluating the performance of variants of SARSA-SRR, SARSA-SRR(a) and SARSA-SRR(b), with intrinsic rewards $\mathcal{R}_{\text{SR-R(a)}} = \hat{\vec{M}}[s, s']$ and $\mathcal{R}_{\text{SR-R(b)}} = - ||\hat{\vec{M}}[:, s']||_{1}$, respectively.
-We observe that utilising the prospective ($\hat{\vec M}[s, s']$) and the retrospective ($||\hat{\vec M}[:, s']||_{1}$) alone yields suboptimal performance, empirically justifies the utility of using both prospective and retrospective information for exploration (i.e., SPIE).
+Moreover, in order to further justify the utility of $\mathcal{R}_{\text{SR-R}}$ in driving exploration, we run ablation studies by evaluating the performance of variants of SARSA-SRR (Appendix~\ref{sec: sarsa_srr_ablation}).
+Ablation studies reveal the importance of combining both prospective and retrospective information for exploration, as well as the benefits of dynamic balancing exploring uncertain states and bottleneck states.

 In order to validate the replacement of column norm of the SR with column norm of the PR in the construction of $r_{\text{SR-R}}$, given the reciprocal relationship (Eq.~\ref{eq: sr_pr_reciprocal}), we empirically evaluate the performance of the SARSA agent with the alternative intrinsic reward, $r_{\text{SR-PR}}(s, a)=\hat{\vec M}[s, s'] - ||\hat{\vec N}[:, s']||_{1}$.
 SARSA-SR-PR yields comparable performance as SARSA-SRR on both RiverSwim and SixArms (Table~\ref{tab: tabular_tasks}), empirically justifying the instantiation of SPIE with the PR for capturing the retrospective information.